 Be in the Company of Supportive People

 While we don’t suggest to surround yourself with yes men, we do advise to keep supportive people in your company.
 This is because you don’t want to deal with people constantly putting you and your brand down.
-The resulting negativity will lead you putting all your energy into defense which could ultimately be the death of your startup.
+The resulting negativity will lead you to put all your energy into defense which could ultimately be the death of your startup.

 Although persistent negativity is of no use, healthy criticism can be very valuable for your brand.
 Take the criticism graciously and be flexible to make changes where needed.
 Of course, sticking to the original idea is important, but there’s always room for improvement.
 So listen to your customers’ feedback and be open to change.